playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <!-- tabs:end -->

-This refresh works because we are not persisting the [`input`'s `value`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement), and therefore when `key` is updated, and a new `input` is rendered in its place, the in-memory DOM value is reset and not bound again.
+This refresh works because we are not persisting the [`input`'s `value`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement), and therefore, when `key` is updated and a new `input` is rendered in its place, the in-memory DOM value is reset and not bound again.

 This reset is what's causing the `input` to blank out after a button press.